The amount of waste we produce is growing day by day, and our offices play a large part in it!

 Companies should also think about their recycling at a corporate level.
 While ensuring that individual employees recycle will do much to address the amount of waste going to landfill, it’s also important to think about how to recycle larger items such as computers, laptops, printers, cell phones, tablets and so forth.

-Whether as part of routine hardware upgrades or in response to a particular equipment failure, businesses regularly replace these kinds of items.
+Whether as part of routine hardware upgrades or in response to particular equipment failure, businesses regularly replace these kinds of items.

 Once data protection concerns have been addressed, for example through the secure destruction or overwriting of hard drives, electronic items can be exchanged for discounts on new products with many corporate suppliers, or else sold on sites like eBay to recoup some part of the investment in them.